Creating, Editing and Deleting Annotations

 segmentMapvalue of "1" in the accompanying JSON file; the second annotation will have a

 segmentMapvalue of "2", and so on.
-For more detailed information, please see our Format Reference for Exported Annotations.
+For more detailed information about how segmentations are mapped, please see our Format Reference for Exported Annotations.

 To edit an Object Label, you must first select it from the left sidebar.
-Once you select the Instance from the left side bar, the default tool for that label type will be selected automatically, and you can interact with the canvas to apply edits to that Instance.
+Once you select the Entity from the left side bar, the default tool for that label type will be selected automatically, and you can interact with the canvas to apply edits to that Entity.

-When a Object Label Instance is selected, all interactions with the canvas will only modify that particular Instance.
+When a Object Label Entity is selected, all interactions with the canvas will only modify that particular Entity.

 There are several actions available that are designed to make selecting, viewing, and editing Object Labels as easy as possible for labelers and reviewers.

-All actions can be accessed by clicking the three-dot menu button on a Label Instance.
+All actions can be accessed by clicking the three-dot menu button on a Label Entity.

 To reveal this menu in the right hand Context Panel, either click on the Object Label in the viewport or use the "Edit" label action.